Main Pump Motor Upgrades

 Design, Build, and Installation

-The VFD control system was designed, built, and installed over a 6+ month period.
+The VFD control system was designed, built, and installed over 6+ months.
 So far, the performance has exceeded expectations.
 A gallery of the project progression from February 2022 through May follows:

 Utility Power Issues